 Oh said he has long hoped that Japan and Taiwan could advance together to the championship round in the United States, a goal that has eluded both sides in past tournaments.
 This time, however, he said he was confident the two teams could reach the finals together.

-Oh's father, an ROC citizen, registered all his children as ROC nationals.
-Oh has maintained what is now Taiwanese citizenship, turning down multiple opportunities to become a naturalized Japanese citizen in accordance with his father's wishes.
+His father registered all his children as ROC nationals.
+Oh has continued to hold an ROC passport despite having lived in Japan all his life, turning down multiple opportunities to become a naturalized Japanese citizen.

 -